upkie/upkie/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/upkie.svg)](https://anaconda.org/conda-forge/upkie)
 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)

 **Upkie** is an open source wheeled biped robot.
 It has wheels for balancing and legs to negotiate uneven terrains.
-Upkies are designed to be buildable using only tools and components ordered online, like mjbots actuators.
+Upkies are designed to be buildable with off-the-shelf tools and components, like mjbots actuators.
 You can develop in Python or C++, on Linux or macOS, then deploy your agent to the robot's Raspberry Pi.
 Here are some videos of [Upkies in action](https://www.youtube.com/@upkie).

 This repository contains all the materials needed to build and control an Upkie: [build instructions](https://github.com/upkie/upkie/wiki), [documentation](https://upkie.github.io/upkie/) and [examples](https://github.com/upkie/upkie/tree/main/examples).
-Questions are welcome in the [Chat](https://matrix.to/#/#upkie:matrix.org) and [Discussions forum](https://github.com/upkie/upkie/discussions).
+Questions are welcome in the [discussions forum](https://github.com/upkie/upkie/discussions) or in the [chat room](https://matrix.to/#/#upkie:matrix.org).

 ## Installation